Gerold Porzellan

 Gerold Porzellan Marks

-During their brief years of manufacturing, Gerold Porzellan has had a number of different markings.
+During their brief years of manufacturing, Gerold Porzellan has had a number of different marks.
 They've used a variety of colors, such as green, blue, black, and gold inks.
-At first I thought perhaps the color may have designated a change in the manufacturing ownership or a particular time period, but according to Christopher-Simon Marshall, a German manufacturers marks expert, the color used was whatever was available at the time of firing.
+I believe the color ink may have designated a change in the manufacturing ownership and/or a particular time period.
+Until some time in the 80's the marks were green, then they switched to blue.
+Gold was mainly used for export or some souvenirs.

 The "Made in Germany" mark was introduced in the years following the McKinley Tariff Act from 1890, but...